Unidata/python-workshop/conda_binstar.md

 - easy to set up environments.
 - easy to invoke and switch between environments

-# Conda default environment

-- How to work with???

 # Conda channels

 - conda packages originate from "channels"